KRGV-TV

-KRGV-TV (channel 5) is a television station licensed to Weslaco, Texas, United States, serving the Lower Rio Grande Valley as an affiliate of ABC.
-The station is owned by the Manship family of Baton Rouge, Louisiana through Mobile Video Tapes, Inc., which often does business as KRGV-TV Corporation.
+KRGV-TV (channel 5) is a television station licensed to Weslaco, Texas, United States, serving as the ABC affiliate for the Lower Rio Grande Valley.
+The station is owned by the Manship family of Baton Rouge, Louisiana, through Mobile Video Tapes, Inc., which frequently does business as KRGV-TV Corporation.
 KRGV-TV's studios are located on East Expressway (I-2/US 83) in Weslaco, and its transmitter is located in Santa Maria, Texas.

 History

 KRGV joined as a primary NBC affiliate in 1954, sharing ABC programming with KGBT-TV.
-The original owner of the station was O. L. Taylor, who, in 1956, sold half of the station's interest to future President Lyndon B. Johnson and his wife, Lady Bird Johnson's Texas Broadcasting Company.
-The Johnsons owned the station until 1961, until they sold to Kenco Enterprises.
+The original owner of the station was O. L. Taylor.
+In 1956, Taylor sold half of the station's interest to future President Lyndon B. Johnson and his wife, Lady Bird Johnson's Texas-based broadcasting company.
+The Johnsons owned the station until 1961, until they sold it to Kenco Enterprises.
 Mobile Video Tapes, which was formed by the Manship family, purchased the station from Kenco three years later.
 On April 12, 1976, KRGV became the first NBC affiliate to switch to ABC during a push by the network to attract new, stronger affiliates.
 One year later, sister station WBRZ in Baton Rouge followed suit.
-From 1976 to 1981, CBS affiliate KGBT would carry NBC programming on a secondary basis.
-NBC wouldn't return full time to the Rio Grande Valley until KVEO-TV signed on in 1981.
+From 1976 to 1981, CBS affiliate KGBT-TV would carry NBC programming on a secondary basis.
+NBC would not return full time to the Rio Grande Valley until KVEO-TV signed on in 1981.

 In 1995, KRGV added a secondary affiliation with UPN.
 The following year, UPN programming moved to KVEO.

 On August 24, 2009, KRGV extended its 10 p.m. newscast by 30 minutes.
-KRGV was one of six ABC affiliates to have hour-long 10 p.m. newscasts, along with KOAT-TV in Albuquerque, KITV in Honolulu, WISN-TV in Milwaukee, WEAR-TV in Pensacola, Florida and KSTP-TV in Saint Paul, Minnesota.
+KRGV was one of six ABC affiliates to have hour-long 10 p.m. newscasts, along with KOAT-TV in Albuquerque, KITV in Honolulu, WISN-TV in Milwaukee, WEAR-TV in Pensacola, Florida, and KSTP-TV in Minneapolis–Saint Paul.

 On September 9, 2009, KRGV began broadcasting in HD, and that same year, the channel rebranded itself to Channel 5 News.

 In September 2010, KRGV began expanded Channel 5 News This Morning by a half hour, pushing the start time to 4:30 a.m.

 In April 2011, KRGV expanded their morning newscast to Saturdays at 8 a.m. and Sundays at 9 a.m.

 In October 2012, KRGV redesigned its website and logo, eliminating the "KRGV" ribbon underneath the logo, and integrating the ABC logo in its full form.

 In 2017, KRGV ended with the weather Channel 5.4 First Warn Doppler Radar.

-On January 1, 2018, KRGV-DT2 ended its This TV affiliation and became a bilingual independent station.

 On November 2, 2020, KRGV's set was redesigned with new graphics and music.

-On January 4, 2021, KRGV ended its contract with MeTV, to become an independent station known as Somos El Valle, which was previously seen on DT2, before it became an Azteca América affiliate.
-MeTV can now be seen on KRZG-CD 35.4.